Freaker99/vehicle-type-classification-and-tracking/README.md

-## Vehicle Detection, Tracking, and Speed Estimation ##
+## Vehicle Type Classification And Tracking

-This project includes Vehicle Detection, Tracking, and Speed Estimation using YOLOv5.
+This project includes Object Detection, Type Classicifation and Tracking using YOLOv5.

-In progress...\
-▰▰▰▰▰▰▰▰▰▱ 90%
+▰▰▰▰▰▰▰▰▰▰ 100%

 Here are the picture belows showing the results of the work: